 What kind of equipment do you typically bring with you on the day-of?

 I’m a Canon boy all the way!
-I shoot with professional Canon DSLR cameras and only the best lenses.
+I shoot with professional Canon DSLR cameras and only the best and fastest lenses.

 Do you bring back-up equipment to the event in case of malfunction?

 I always carry a backup camera and multiple flashes and lenses.

 How soon after the event are the proofs ready for viewing?

 The standard turnaround time for portrait and engagement sessions is 5-7 days.
 Weddings take around 3 weeks for on-line proofs.

 Do you retain the copyright for the photos?